MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## HTTP Strict Transport Security {#hsts}

-By publishing an HTTPSSVC record, the server operator indicates that all useful HTTP resources on that origin are reachable over HTTPS, similar to HTTP Strict Transport Security
+By publishing an HTTPS RR, the server operator indicates that all useful HTTP resources on that origin are reachable over HTTPS, similar to HTTP Strict Transport Security
 {{!HSTS=RFC6797}}.
-When an HTTPSSVC record is present for an origin, all "http" scheme requests for that origin SHOULD logically be redirected to "https".
+When an HTTPS RR is present for an origin, all "http" scheme requests for that origin SHOULD logically be redirected to "https".

-Prior to making an "http" scheme request, the client SHOULD perform a lookup to determine if any HTTPSSVC records exist for that origin.
+Prior to making an "http" scheme request, the client SHOULD perform a lookup to determine if any HTTPS RRs exist for that origin.
 To do so, the client SHOULD construct a corresponding "https" URL as follows:

 1. Replace the "http" scheme with "https".